-A record of concern (Appendix 3, also available of the Staff Shared Drive > Policies > Report forms) must be completed by staff as soon as possible if any incident relating to e-safety occurs and be provided directly to the School's DSL for the primary or DSL for the secondary (as appropriate).
+A digital record of concern (available here and also available on the Staff Shared Drive > Policies > Report forms) must be completed by staff as soon as possible if any incident relating to e-safety occurs and be provided directly to the School's DSL.

-Staff awareness
+4. Staff awareness

-Teaching and support staff receive this Policy and the Social Media Policy for staff (in the staff Handbook).
+Teaching and support staff receive this Policy and the Use of Telephone, Email Systems & Internet Policy and Social Media Policy for staff (in the staff Handbook).
 All teaching staff receive regular information and training on e-safety issues, and are made aware of their individual responsibilities relating to the safeguarding of children within the context of e-safety.